 Students may be permitted to establish credit for courses listed in the Catalog by departmental proficiency examination.
 The grade in proficiency examinations is credit or failure, but no student is given credit unless he or she makes at least “C” in the examination.
 No official record is made of failures in these examinations.

 Proficiency examinations are given under the following restrictions: (1) they may be taken only by persons who are in residence, or who are candidates for degrees at Olivet; (2) they may not be taken by students who have received credit for more than one semester of work in the subject in advance of the course in which the examination is requested; (3) they may not be taken to raise grades or to establish credit in a course in which the student has received a failing grade; (4) the privilege of establishing credit by this method is not to be used to accelerate one’s program, but to make possible the recognition of work already done, or an achievement already attained for which no academic credit has been established; (5) not more than 10 semester hours credit can be earned by departmental proficiency examinations for any degree; (6) applications for the examination must be approved in advance by the Vice President for Academic Affairs; and (7) all such examinations shall be conducted by a committee of three, which shall be appointed by the Vice President for Academic Affairs.
 The signatures of all three examiners are required.
 Academic credit for such work will not be granted until the student has completed successfully at least one semester of work at Olivet Nazarene University.
+A maximum of 48 hours may be earned through the combination of proficiency credit via CLEP, AP, and departmental proficiency exams; credit awarded through prior learning assessment; and/or credit earned on the basis of recommendations made by the American Council on Education.
 See also “Waivers and Advanced Placement ”.

 Olivet offers summer sessions, offering full college credit, operating on an accelerated schedule of classes.
 During summer sessions, it is generally possible to earn four to nine semester hours of credit.
 Dates of the summer sessions are listed in the University calendar.
 All new students apply through the Director of Admissions by the deadline indicated.
 Registration for summer school may be completed prior to or immediately following the first meeting of the class.